 St.Patrick’s Day With Lulu in Sligo.

 Greetings from Sligo!
-Well the day has finally arrived!
+Well, the day has finally arrived!
 A very Happy St.Patrick’s Day to you all!
-I realize that as I write the day may only be beginning for some of you, some of you may be mid parade and some may be tucked up in bed after an eventful day!
+I realize that as I write the day may only be beginning for some of you, some of you may be a mid parade and some may be tucked up in bed after an eventful day!
 Wherever you are this St.Patrick’s Day, I just wanted to touch base with you all from Sligo and give you a quick report on the day so far.
 It’s 4 o clock here and I’ve had to make a quick dash back to the house as I couldn’t find a quiet corner of the pub to write my blog – it is St.Patrick’s Day after all!

 I rose early, put on my favorite green zipper Aran cardigan and me and my dog Lucy hit Streedagh Beach for a brisk walk.
 Our only company was the sound of the mighty Atlantic and the dependable Irish mist rolling over the amazing Benbulben.
 Remember a couple of weeks ago I was talking about planning the perfect St.Patrick’s Day?
 Well, the only thing you can’t plan for in Ireland is the weather!
 That mist coming over the mountain certainly didn’t bode well……